 Related: Read our article about Aphids on Milkweed

 Remember, butterfly weed grows best in well-drained soil that is not too rich and exposed to full sun.

 Generally speaking, you don’t need to use synthetic fertilizers or other chemicals on your butterfly weed.
 It does best when nourished with natural, organic compost.

-Because butterfly weed likes poor soil, you needn’t worry much about feeding it.
+Because butterfly weeds like poor soil, you needn’t worry much about feeding them.

 In the autumn, give it a light dressing of compost followed by a layer of mulch.

-In the springtime, you may wish to give it a diluted dose of slow release fertilizer as a boost to get the growing season started.
+In the springtime, you may wish to give it a dose of slow-release fertilizer as a boost to get the growing season started.

 The Benefits Of Butterfly Weed

-In addition to being extremely beneficial to the Monarch butterfly, whose numbers are dwindling at an alarming rate, butterfly weed and milkweed plant of all types also attract:
+In addition to being extremely beneficial to the Monarch butterfly, whose numbers are dwindling at an alarming rate, butterfly weed and milkweed plants of all types also attract: